-- Self-organisation, following routines, managing equipment.

-- Immature behaviour and social skills

-- Fine or gross motor control.
+- Self-organisation, following routines, managing equipment. ☐ Immature behaviour and social skills ☐ Fine or gross motor control.

 - Self-confidence and independence.

-- Attention, concentration.
+- · Attention, concentration.

-- Expressive and receptive language.
+- · Expressive and receptive language.

+- Medical conditions that may impact on learning

 - Outside agency regularly involved and provide specialist assessment and advice overtime, which leads to more specifically focussed planning of provision. - Teachers who are assessing a child have necessary skills to accurately assess pupils working on P-Scales 1-4 (Current Academic Year 2020-2021), engagement model (for non-subject curriculum content) and/or using the Pre-Key Stage Standards. - Assessment is regularly moderated. - Very close home-school links, so that school are aware of changes in home that may impact on learning. - Clear individual provision plans for the use of support which relates to expected long term and short term outcomes.